-INTERNATIONAL DIRECTORY OF 3 /2" (89 mm) Gauge, North-American-Prototype Live Steam Locomotives Part 13: 4-6-6-4 to 4-8-8-4 Issue 19-02, 22 December 2019 Please send all additions and corrections to: Bill Yoder kant50(at)gmx(dot)de This register can only be sent out to parties who supply Yoder with an email address.
+INTERNATIONAL DIRECTORY OF 3 1⁄2" (89 mm) Gauge, North-American-Prototype Live Steam Locomotives Part 13: 4-6-6-4 to 6-8-6 Issue 24-01, 05 January 2024 Please send all corrections to: Bill Yoder kant50(at)gmx(dot)de This register can only be sent out to parties who supply Yoder with an email address.
 But he will keep that address private if so desired.
-We currently have 8 entries in this file, 558 total.

-New entries are always desired.
-Simply answer these questions and send along with a photo to the above address.
-4664.free.Bohn Date entry created: 09 October 2015, last revised 27 February 2017 Drawings or castings from: Friends/Yankee Shops Lettering: Union Pacific Scale: 1:16 Owner: unknown, perhaps in Texas Contact: The scanty info we have was taken from the Chaski Live Steam forum.
+We currently have 12 entries in this file, 693 total.
+4-6-6-4 4664.free.Bohn Date entry created: 09 October 2015, last revised 20 June 2020 Drawings or castings from: Friends/Yankee Shops Lettering: Union Pacific Scale: 1:16 Owner: unknown, perhaps in Texas Contact: The scanty info we have was taken from the Chaski Live Steam forum.

-Builder: Fred Bohn of Bridgeport CT

-Year completed: approx. 1955

-Year acquired by present owner: unknown, location also unknown.
+Builder: Fred Bohn of Bridgeport CT Year completed: approx. 1955 Year acquired by present owner: unknown, location also unknown.
 Loco may be in Texas.
-Boehm had originally sold the loco to Carl Hoffmann, then to a museum in Huntsville AL.
+Boehm had originally sold the loco to Carl Hoffmann, then to a museum in Huntsville AL. History, comments:

-History, comments: